ChrisChoi314/chrischoi314.github.io/_posts/2024-04-26-vegan-restaurants.md

 tags: vegan
 categories:
 ---
 I used to be a vegan, from 2020 to 2024, but during that time, I have compiled a list of really good places I have explored in that time.
+Hopefully, this is of use to some people.

 Here are some of my recommendations if you're ever in the area.